dgroomes/bash-playground/README.md

-# shell-playground
+# bash-playground

-Learning shell (mostly Bash) and capturing useful snippets that I would otherwise too easily forget.
+📚 Learning and exploring Bash and capturing useful snippets that I would otherwise too easily forget.